code4real/dotfiles/README.md

 * [Vim](http://www.vim.org/) -- an IMproved version of Vi, a highly configurable text editor built to enable efficient text editing.
 Vi has been broadly available on nearly every UNIX system for 30+ years.
+Included are starter skeleton files, syntaxes for various languages, mappings, and much more.

 * [Git](http://git-scm.com/) -- a free and open source distributed
   version control system designed to handle everything from small to very